AvinandanBose/Java-Collections-Map/README.md

 <h3><i>2.Weak Reference:</i></h3>
 <ul>
 <li><h3>1.
 This type of reference is used in <i><ins>WeakHashMap</ins></i> to reference the entry objects . </h3></li>
 <li><h3>2.
-If JVM detects an object with only weak references (i.e. no strong or soft references linked to any object object), this object will be marked for garbage collection. </h3></li>
+If JVM detects an object with only weak references (i.e. no strong or soft references linked to any object), this object will be marked for garbage collection. </h3></li>
 <li><h3>3.
 To create such references <i><ins>java.lang.ref.WeakReference</ins></i> class is used. </h3></li>
 <li><h3>4.
 Weak Reference Objects are not the default type/class of Reference Object.
 They are explicitly specified while using them.</h3></li>